kakozane/kakozane/README.md

 - 👋 Hi, I’m @kennyouzhang
-- 👀 I’m interested in Anime Manga
+- 👀 I’m interested in Anime and Manga
 - The previous account is cancelled, this is my new account from today.
 - Twitter@kennyouzhang
 <!---